Quick start for using an existing environment to validate your legacy web client app with the Unified Interface

 This becomes the friendly URL to use and share so that users can directly launch into the experience of the Unified Interface.
 Users can bookmark this link for their convenience.

-Now, users with the appropriate role can see your new app in the app list on both the Dynamics 365 for Customer Engagement drop-down app list or on the Dynamics 365 Home page (http://home.dynamics.com).
+Now, users with the appropriate role can see your new app in the app list on both the Dynamics 365 drop-down app list or on the Dynamics 365 Home page (https://home.dynamics.com).

 Because the Use Unified Interface only mode is set to Off, when users navigate to the root URL of your environment, they will still land on the default Dynamics 365 – Custom application as before.
 This is expected if you want to continue supporting your existing legacy web client apps while testing and working on the Unified Interface apps.